Different types of investment Are fund charges eating into your returns?

 What investment fund charges will you face?

-What is the total expense ratio or ongoing charge?
+What is the ongoing fund charge?

 Fund managers are legally obliged to show the ongoing charge in their fund literature and they must publish it once a year.
 It can be found in a document called the Key Investor Information Document (KIID).